Author: Doug Franzen, MD, M.Ed., University of Washington School of Medicine

-- Consider pneumothorax as part of the differential diagnosis of chest pain and shortness of breath
+Discuss pneumothorax as part of the differential diagnosis of chest pain and/or shortness of breath

-- Recognize both the obvious and more subtle radiographic findings associated with pneumothorax
+Recognize both the radiographic and ultrasonographic findings associated with pneumothorax

 Initial Actions and Primary Survey